 Naperville Community Emergency Response Teams (CERT)

 Prior to 9/11 there were only about 175 CERT Teams nationwide.
-Since then this number has grown to 2,435 and is expected to continue to grow.
+Since then this number has grown to over 2,000 and is expected to continue to grow.
 The teams are taking an “all-hazards approach, not limiting themselves to terrorism.
 This approach covers potential hazards related to weather events, transportation incidents, hazardous materials as well as terrorism.